numberoverzero/bloop/docs/user/types.rst

 flexibility of the DynamoDB List type (which can store objects with different types) it simplifies the modeling required to load types::

-    class Item(engine.model):
+    class Item(Base):
         id = Column(Integer, hash_key=True)
         ratings = Column(List(Float))
-    engine.bind()
+    engine.bind(base=Bae)

-To create your own List type that can store arbitary types, see an example in :ref:`advanced-types`.
+To create your own List type that can store arbitrary types, see an example in :ref:`advanced-types`.